skip to content

 Teaching

-The course offers seminar-style teaching on eight core lectures and additional research methods courses.
+The course offers seminar-style teaching on core topic areas and additional research methods courses.

-During Lent term, building on readings, lectures and supervisions, students submit a 4,500 to 5,000 word Field Review Essay, which offers a comprehensive review of research related to one of their core lectures.
+During Lent term (Easter term of first year for part-time students), building on readings, lectures and supervisions, students submit a 4,500 to 5,000 word Field Review Essay, which offers a comprehensive review of research related to one of their core lectures.

 Students work towards a written dissertation supported by supervisions and a dissertation workshop.